Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/New-AzureADServicePrincipal.md

 ```

 ### -ServicePrincipalNames
 Specifies an array of service principal names.
 Based on the identifierURIs collection, plus the application's appId property, these URIs are used to reference an application's service principal.
 A client will use these to:

-• populate requiredResourceAccess, via "Permissions to other applications" in the Azure classic portal.
+â€¢ populate requiredResourceAccess, via "Permissions to other applicationsâ€ in the Azure classic portal.
-• specify a resource URI to acquire an access token, which is the URI returned in the "aud" claim.
+â€¢ specify a resource URI to acquire an access token, which is the URI returned in the â€œaudâ€ claim.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]